IridiumTeam/KingSurvival/README.md

 In case of an invalid command, print "Invalid move." and let the user enter another command.

 ##Example Game Session
 The empty white squares are shown as "+", the empty black squares are shown as "-".
-The player’s input is shown in italic:

 ![King Survival](https://raw.github.com/IridiumTeam/KingSurvival/master/Documents/SampleGame.png)